 For our purposes in this book, ethics may be understood as the study of moral conduct and moral status.
 Ethics and morality are often used interchangeably, but here I will distinguish them.
 Morality assumes some accepted modes of behavior that are given by a religious tradition, a culture (including an organizational culture), a social class, a community, or a family.
 It involves expected courses of conduct that are rooted in both formal rules and informal norms.
-Morality includes such things as "decent young people do not engage in premarital sex," "family comes first," "one should not conspicuously display one's wealth," "guests in one's home must always be treated with respect," "never drive under the influence," "a day's pay requires a day's work," "follow the orders of those above you in the organization," and similar expectations.
-Sometimes these are written out in codes of conduct or rules, but at other times they are assumed and taken for granted.
+Morality is expressed through such precepts as "decent young people do not engage in premarital sex," "family comes first," "one should not conspicuously display one's wealth," "guests in one's home must always be treated with respect," "never drive under the influence," "a day's pay requires a day's work," "follow the orders of those above you in the organization," and similar expectations.
+Sometimes these expectations are written out in codes of conduct or rules, but at other times they are assumed and taken for granted.
 Typically they are asserted by a tradition, culture, religion, community, organization, or family as simply what is right.

 Ethics, then, is one step removed from action.
 It involves the examination and analysis of the logic, values, beliefs, and principles that are used to justify morality in its various forms.
 It considers what is meant by principles such as justice, veracity, or the public interest; their implications for conduct in particular situations; and how one might argue for one principle over another as determinative in a particular decision.
 Ethics takes what is given or prescribed and asks what is meant and why.
 So ethics as related to conduct is critical reflection on morality toward grounding moral conduct in systematic reflection and reasoning.
-It is not without an affective element since ethical reflection often evokes emotive responses of comfort or discomfort, resolution or quandary, and affirmation or antagonism.
+Ethical reflection also involves an affective element because it often evokes emotive responses of comfort or discomfort, resolution or quandary, and affirmation or antagonism.

 Ethics also deals with the moral status of entities such as families, organizations, communities, and societies.
-Here ethical reasoning is focused on how the characteristics associated with the good family, or the good organization, or the good society are grounded in certain principles, values, beliefs, and logical argument.
+Here ethical reasoning is focused on how the characteristics associated with the good family, the good organization, or the good society are grounded in certain principles, values, beliefs, and logical argument.
 Ethics weighs the adequacy of these attributes and analyzes how they are justified.

 Ethics may be dealt with descriptively or normatively.
 Descriptively, ethics attempts to reveal underlying assumptions and how they are connected to conduct.
 Normatively, ethics attempts to construct viable and defensible arguments for particular courses of conduct as being better than others in specific situations.
-This book engages mainly in a descriptive approach to the ethical situation of public administrators and provides some analytical tools for arriving at normative judgments.
-It does not describe a particular public service ethic, which I have addressed in another book, An Ethic of Citizenship for Public Administration (1991).
-However, my approach to the normative ethics of the public administrative role is just one among several options under discussion currently.
+This book engages mainly in a descriptive approach to the ethical situation of public administrators and provides some analytical tools, including a decision model for arriving at normative judgments.
+It does not describe a particular public service ethic, an endeavor I have undertaken in another book, An Ethic of Citizenship for Public Administration (1991), nor does it specifically define a descriptive decision model.
+Descriptive models developed by others will be reviewed briefly in Chapter Two as a means of providing background for the normative model presented here.